 ****We are getting our routines down already in the classroom, and I couldn’t be more proud of my 5th graders!!!

-Well, I think October’s Newsette has run out of news…..until November.
+Well, I think December’s Newsette has run out of news…..until January.
 I just want all of you to know how fortunate and blessed I am to have the opportunity to help guide your child, with you as partners, through this new year.

 Here’s to a positive and most productive year together.
 I wish to thank you for all that you do for your child’s educational journey.
 Since you are their primary teachers, I’m honored to be on the same team!